 MEWP and Telehandler Operation – What Operators Must Do Before Every Shift

-There are five concepts of safe machine operation, all of which are outlined in the machine’s operator’s manual, for Genie® aerial equipment, including mobile elevated work platforms (MEWPS, formerly AWPs) and telehandlers.
+There are five concepts of safe machine operation, all of which are outlined in the machine’s operator’s manual, for Genie® aerial equipment, including mobile elevating work platforms (MEWPS, formerly AWPs) and telehandlers.

 The concepts are:

 Always perform a pre-operation inspection on the equipment

 Only use the machine as it was intended

 Genie operator’s manuals are organized around these principles.
 These principles, if followed in sequence, help the operator operate the machine safely and efficiently.

 Before any operation begins, make sure that all equipment operators have received proper training (both general training and hands-on practical training), as well as familiarization on the specific model that operators will be using.
 Thoroughly read the operator’s manual and safety signs on the machine to identify the hazards associated with the operation of the machine, as well as how to avoid those hazards, understand the function and location of all safety devices and controls and identify the operating characteristics specific to that machine before beginning operation.

 Do a Pre-Operation Inspection